cywang117/apartment-sitting/README.md

 - Paper towels: in Michael's office in the closet
 - Toilet paper: on the shelf next to the washer and dryer
 - Drying rack for hang-dry clothes: on the balcony
+- Spare bedsheets & pillowcases: in the bedside table drawers

 ## Maintenance